 All workshop and event purchases are non-refundable.
 In the case where you can not attend, please contact us.
 Many of our workshops and events have wait lists and we are happy to give you a store credit if someone on the wait list can attend in your place.

-Thank you for supporting your local shops, see you soon!
+Thank you for supporting your local artists and local shops, see you soon!